Zimbabwe Country Summary

 Sanctions

-Zimbabwe, as a UN member, must adhere to sanctions imposed by the United Nations to maintain international peace and security.
-The UN Security Council has established various sanctions regimes since 1966, which include economic sanctions, arms embargoes, and travel bans, with a focus on protecting the rights of those targeted.
-Currently, there are 15 ongoing sanctions regimes addressing issues like political conflicts and counter-terrorism, managed by a sanctions committee.
+Zimbabwe, as a UN member, must adhere to sanctions imposed by the UN Security Council to maintain international peace and security.
+The Security Council has established various sanctions regimes since 1966, which include economic sanctions and targeted measures like arms embargoes and asset freezes.
+As of October 2023, there are 15 ongoing sanctions regimes aimed at political settlements, nuclear non-proliferation, and counter-terrorism, with a Consolidated List for individuals and entities subject to these measures.

-The EU and US have imposed sanctions on Zimbabwe, including an arms embargo and asset freezes on government officials.
+The EU and US have imposed sanctions on Zimbabwe, including an arms embargo and asset freezes on certain government members.
 The EU renewed its restrictive measures in February 2024, while the US revoked its sanctions regime in March 2024.
-These measures were initially introduced due to human rights violations and political repression in Zimbabwe, with ongoing restrictions on arms exports and financial assistance.
+These measures were initially introduced due to human rights violations and have evolved over time, reflecting the political situation in Zimbabwe.

 Bribery & Corruption